aribajahan/Ariba-Old-Site/source/_posts/2014-05-09-create-your-own-octopress-blog.markdown

 categories: octopress, github, blogging
 ---

-Here is the thing, I never even knew what github was.
-To get over that, I decided I would learn not only learn github but launch an octopress blog.
-So here is how you can make yours.
+To be honest, I never even knew what github was.
+To fix that, I decided to attempt launching an octopress blog.
+I also wasn't familiar with working on the command line either.
+After a few all nighters and breaking my own blog twice, this is my third version!
+Hah.
+So I figured to put this write up together to help give answers that I was searching for.

-Disclaimer: I had to rebuild this THREE times.
-So, definitely do not get discouraged (especially if you are a newbie, like me).
+Remember, if a newbie can rebuild this 3 times, you can definitely do this.

 <!--more-->

-###Workflow on Mac
+###Workflow on a Mac
 1. Open Terminal *(I suggest you place a shortcut to Terminal on your dock)*
 2. Download a text editor.
 I use [Sublime Text](http://www.sublimetext.com/)
 3. Install [Git](http://git-scm.com/downloads) *Assuming you already have a [github](github.com) account*